sorenmacbeth/flambo/Tutorial.md

 We pass the RDD of `[doc-id content]` tuples to flambo's `flat-map` transformation to get a new RDD of `[doc-id term]` tuples, the dictionary for our corpus.

-`flat-map` accomplishes the transformation of the source RDD by passing each tuple element through a function.
+`flat-map` transforms the source RDD by passing each tuple through a function.
+It is similar to `map`, but the output is a collection of 0 or more items which is then flattened.
 Here we use flambo's named function macro `flambo.api/defsparkfn` to define our Clojure function `gen-docid-term-tuples`:

 ```clojure
 (f/defsparkfn gen-docid-term-tuples [x]